What Is Kugel? Meet the Jewish Casserole Everyone Needs to Know

 Bake, uncovered, at 350°F for 50-55 minutes or until a thermometer reads 160°.
 Any hotter could cause the custard to split.

 Let the kugel stand for 10 minutes before cutting, if you can wait that long!
 Serve warm or cold.

 Kugel can be frozen up to two months, but be sure to wrap it very well.
 If you’re planning for a special event, kugel can be made up to two days in advance.

 Where there are a variety of ways to make the classic noodle and potato kugel, you could try a more non-traditional option, like onion kugel, which resembles a delicious souffle.
 Finely chopped onions and matzo meal serve as the base of this dish.

 Or try a Swiss potato kugel, which includes Swiss cheese and half-and-half cream for a decadent treat.
 If you love cauliflower, try this cauliflower dill kugel, which features ricotta cheese that adds a distinct creaminess and lightness.
-Whatever variation you try, this delicious side dish will sure to be a family favorite.
+Whatever variation you try, this side dish will be a family favorite.

-Once you’ve mastered kugel, check out the Jewish foods everyone should learn to cook.
+Then, once you’ve mastered kugel, check out the Jewish foods everyone should learn to cook.